poorva-pohekar/Air-Quality/README.md

 - This project focuses on analyzing air quality data using a dataset containing air pollution metrics such as particular matter(PM),nitrogen dioxide(NO2),sufur dioxide(SO2),and other environmental factors.

 ## Installation
-- pip install numpy pandas matplotlib seaborn scikit-learn
+- pip install -r requirements.txt

 ## Features:
 - Bivariate Analysis: Examines realtionships between different pollutants and environmental factors.